knauth/goodix-521d-explanation/readme.md

-# Please see the [Goodix Linux Development Discord](https://discord.gg/tqxCu3986U) for more information and help if you need it.
+## Please see the [Goodix Linux Development Discord](https://discord.gg/tqxCu3986U) for more information and help if you need it.

 # Goodix 521d Configuration Instructions
 Tested on Arch and Manjaro.

 To download this repo: `git clone --recurse-submodules https://github.com/knauth/goodix-521d-explanation.git`

 Follow this guide at your own risk.
 This software is experimental and not guaranteed to do anything.
 It might break stuff; I'm not responsible for that.
-Ensure you understand every command you run on your system before you execute it.
+Ensure you understand every command you run on your system before you execute it. **Don't use it in secure situations or as your only authentication method.**

 You'll need all of the following things, which should be in this git repo:

-- A package for a lower version of fprintd-libfprint2
 - A simple C program to reset the reader
-- The goodix-fp-dump folder provided by the good people at [Goodix Linux Development Discord](https://discord.gg/tqxCu3986U), with some modifications
+- The goodix-fp-dump folder provided by the good people at [Goodix Linux Development Discord](https://discord.gg/tqxCu3986U), with some modifications by [infinytum](https://github.com/infinytum)
-- No longer necessary: the patched version of libfprint2 created by [infinytum](https://github.com/infinytum)

 ## Part 1: Flashing the firmware
 We need to flash the firmware of the sensor with an earlier version.
 Enter the `goodix-fp-dump` directory and run `sudo python run_521d.py` to flash the firmware.
 It might fail with a timeout error.
 In this case, go to the usbreset directory and do the following: